 On December 4, 2015, President Obama signed into law a five-year, \$305 billion transportation bill, Fixing America's Surface Transportation Act (the "FAST Act").
 The FAST Act reauthorized the collection of the 18.4 cents per gallon gas tax that is typically used to pay for transportation projects.
 It also included \$70 billion from other areas of the federal budget to close a \$16 billion annual funding deficit.
-The bill includes spending of more than \$205 billion on roads and highways over five years.
-The 2016 funding levels are approximately 5% above 2015 projected funding, with annual increases between 2.0% and 2.5% from 2016 through 2020.
+The bill included spending of more than \$205 billion on roads and highways over five years.
+The 2016 funding levels were approximately 5% above 2015 projected funding, with annual increases between 2.0% and 2.5% from 2016 through 2020.

 California's Senate Bill 1 ("SB1"), the Road Repair and Accountability Act of 2017, was signed into law on April 28, 2017.
 The legislative package invests \$54 billion over the next decade to fix roads, freeways and bridges in communities across California and puts more dollars towards transit and safety.
 These funds will be allocated to state and local projects.
+Additionally, at least twenty other states have taken steps to increase their gas tax revenues in recent years.